u-blox/ubxlib_examples_xplr_iot/README.md

     optional arguments:
-    -h, --help            show this help message and exit -e EXAMPLE, --example EXAMPLE
+    -h, --help            show this help message and exit -p, --pristine        Pristine build (rebuild)
-                            Name of the example
-    -p, --pristine        Pristine build (rebuild)
     --no-bootloader       Don't use the bootloader
     --when-changed        Only flash when build was triggered